Shoulder sleeve insignia: Colored shoulder-sleeve insignia

 They were also displayed on Military Police (MP) brassards, black or dark blue armbands with white "MP" lettering worn in garrison environments with both Class A and subdued field uniforms such as the Battle Dress Uniform or Desert Combat Uniform.

 During this time, nearly all U.S. Army groups, field armies, corps, and divisions, as well as many major commands, had distinctive SSIs.
 These designs often contained symbolism relevant to the unit's origins, for example, the 82nd Airborne Division's "AA" for "All-American", and the 29th Infantry Division's blue-and-gray circle symbolizing its makeup of Union and Confederate states.
 Most units had unique patches, though armored divisions, the I Armored Corps, and the U.S. Army Armor Center used a shared triangular design with unit-specific numbers and, later, labels added to the patch.

 With the transition to the Army Combat Uniform in the mid-2000s, and the eventual retirement of the Army Green Class A Uniform in 2015, full-color SSI were phased out.
-In their place, the Combat Service Identification Badge was introduced which is a metal pin worn on the Army Service Uniform.
+In their place, the Combat Service Identification Badge was introduced.
+It is a metal pin worn on the Army Service Uniform.

 In recent years, the Army Green Service Uniform, commonly called the "pinks and greens", was reintroduced to reflect the WWII-era aesthetic.
 This uniform authorizes the return of full-color SSI on the left sleeve (ref: ALARACT 029/2021).
 Soldiers currently wear subdued SSI on combat uniforms when in the field or deployed and full-color SSI on the AGSU and combat uniforms when specified by regulation.
-The CSIB remains in use on the blue ASU but is not worn on the AGSU or AGSU Class B Shirt.
+The CSIB remains in use on the blue ASU, but it is not worn on the AGSU or AGSU Class B shirt.